The best Morocco Sahara Trips destinations

 For example, the American Legation is a museum, cultural center, and research library that holds historical and artistic artifacts.
 It is also a monument to explore the relations between the United States and Morocco.
 It is the first American public property outside of the US.
 Besides, the Caves of Hercules is an archaeological cave in Cape Spartel, it is an important site you will explore with our agency, Morocco Sahara Trips.
 The cave has two openings, one to sea and one to land.

 The sea opening is like “The Map of Africa” created by the Phoenicians as the shape of Africa when it is looked at from the sea.
 In addition to that, the Phoenician tombs are in the entrance of the old Kasbah often filled with water and litter, but they are still interesting and of great historic value.
-Further, the Kasbah Museum that is located in the heart of the Medina.
+Further, the Kasbah Museum is located in the heart of the Medina.
 This museum was formerly the Royal Palace of the Sultan in the 17th century that represents the art of all regions of Morocco.
 Tangier presents many historical monuments with Andalusian and architectural style.

 With our Morocco Sahara Trips Travel agency, you will discover the Kasbah of Ait Ben Haddou.
 It is the largest Kasbah in Morocco.
-Also, it is a set of Kasbahs and adobe houses, where many people still live in a traditional lifestyle, with tourism as the primary source of income for most of them.
+Also, it is a set of Kasbahs and adobe houses, where many people still live a traditional lifestyle, with tourism as the primary source of income for most of them.
 Moreover, it is the best example of southeast architectural building design that has been among the UNESCO World Heritage Sites since 1987.

 The town of Ait-Ben Haddou was since 757.
 Besides, it used to be the caravan route between Sudan and Marrakesh.
 It is still a station where tourists make a stop to discover this historical UNESCO site along the High Atlas Mountains towards the desert.
-Further, this Kasbah was and still the perfect place to film many movies.
+Further, this Kasbah was and still is the perfect place to film many movies.
 Thus, they filmed many famous movies here.
 For instance, they made the dramatic movie ‘The Jewel of the Nile’ in 1985, ‘The Living Daylights’ in 1987, ‘Kundun’ in 1994, ‘The Mummy’ in 1999 and more recently ‘Gladiator’, and ‘Alexander’ in 2004.
 To be in this historical Kasbah does not only mean to admire its charming buildings but also to explore an attraction where they filmed your favorite movies.

 Therefore, the trip includes an overnight stay at a desert camp under the starry sky traditional Berber food.
 Besides, you will experience a sunset and sunrise view over the desert.
 In addition to that, quad or buggy activity is another great experience of driving through the dunes and off-road.
 Also, the nomad family is worth visiting to explore the traditional life under hand-made tents and experience Berber pizza.